MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_AboutPmax.md

 - **What is the learning period for Performance Max campaigns and how long does it take for them to go live?**

   Performance Max campaigns should get their first impression within three days after you set them up (for campaigns serving Product ads) or four days (for campaigns not serving Product ads).
 The learning period upon making optimizations and adding new assets should be two to four weeks or two to three conversion cycles (e.g., the amount of time it takes for a click to result in a conversion).
-If you experience longer periods, escalate to your Microsoft Account team or [contact Support](https://go.microsoft.com/fwlink/?linkid=398371) as soon as possible.
+If you experience longer periods, escalate to your Microsoft Account team or Contact_adCenterSupport.md) as soon as possible.

 - **How long does the editorial review of new or edited asset groups take?**

   Most reviews are completed within 48 hours.
-If your content still has the **Under Review** delivery status after two business days, please [contact Support](https://go.microsoft.com/fwlink/?linkid=398371) for assistance.
+If your content still has the **Under Review** delivery status after two business days, please [contact Support](Contact_adCenterSupport.md) for assistance.

 - **What is IndexNow and how can it benefit Performance Max campaigns?**